datatrails/datatrails-python/README.rst

     from sys import exit as sys_exit
     from sys import stdout as sys_stdout

-    from ... import archivist as type_helper
+    from archivist import archivist as type_helper
-    from ... import about
+    from archivist import about
-    from ...parser import common_parser, endpoint
+    from archivist.parser import common_parser, endpoint

     LOGGER = getLogger(__name__)